 Maple Holistics: Lather Without Sulfates

 The primary lathering agent in our shampoo is Sodium Cocoyl Isethionate, which, unlike other detergents (such as Sodium Lauryl Sulfate and Sodium Laureth Sulfate), is not a toxic detergent.
-The ingredient is perfectly safe in its correct dosage, and is used synergistically with several other safe and gentle lathering agents to produce a superior lathering effect.
+The ingredient is perfectly safe in its correct dosage, and in combination with several other safe and gentle lathering agents to produce a superior lathering effect.

-It is typical to believe that natural products are not supposed to lather, because most natural products do not include safe and gentle lathering agents.
+It is typical to believe that natural products do not lather.
+This is because most natural products do not include safe and gentle lathering agents.
 Popular but irritating lathering agents (such as sulfates) are very inexpensive, and gentle and safe lathering agents (such as Sodium Cocoyl Isethionate) tend to be quite expensive.
 To cut costs, most companies do not include them in their haircare products.